Understanding God’s Love and the Sin that Changed the World

 ATTENTION: You are reading the epilogue in a blog to book series about Genesis (God in the Garden).
 I recommend starting with the introduction if you haven’t read it yet.
 If you are interested in learning when the book will be released or discussing anything said in these posts, please reach out through the contact page.

 So, this is the end of the book.
 As I said from the beginning, I’m not a theologian or scholar.
 If you go by the job, I had the longest I am actually nothing more than a wedding videographer.
 There’s nothing particularly extraordinary about me.
-I’m just a below middle-class guy who made some poor choices with his college degree, lives in a fixer-upper and drives a 2005 Toyota Matrix that his dad gave him.
-So if you found any wisdom in this, it shows what God can do with very little to work with.
-If you found nothing of value in this, then that makes sense based on the previous description.
-So, feel free to close this book and move on.
+So if you found any wisdom in this, it shows what God can do with someone who, by all accounts, is unqualified to talk about foundational and eternal truths.
+If you found nothing of value in this, then that makes me sad, but I hope you come away with something new.

-Nevertheless, I hope you found something of value and pray that God can use it to bring about some realization of his incredible love.
+I pray that God can also use it to bring about some realization of his incredible love.
 God loves you and cares about you.
 We can assume the struggles and trials that we go through in life mean that he doesn’t (we’ve all been there).
 We can also assume that all the suffering in the world means he doesn’t as well.
 We can assume a lot of different things, but that doesn’t make it the truth.
 That only makes it our assumption.
 God loves you beyond anything you can ever imagine.
 Whatever pain we might experience can become a blessing when it aids in us seeking God’s eternal mindset over our temporal mindset.
 A painful life in service to God (his peace and joy in our hearts) is a far greater blessing than a painless and self-indulgent life (without that peace and joy).

 But still, you might wonder if God is so loving, then why not have multiple ways to seek him?
 It would mean more people would come to him after all.
 Wouldn’t it?
 Well, not exactly.
 God doesn’t offer one way because he wants to make things difficult.
 He provides one way because he wants to make things simple for us.